openshift-labs/learn-katacoda/playgrounds/openshift39/intro.md

-This is a playground for trying out OpenShift 3.7.
+This is a playground for trying out OpenShift 3.9.
 From here you can play with OpenShift using the web console or command line.

-The environment is currently providing a sneak peek at OpenShift 3.7 using the 3.7 release candidate (3.7-rc.0) and not the final released version.
-Some features may not be fully enabled.
-Features known not to be enabled
-are:

-* Template service broker.

 ## What are playgrounds?